cea-hpc/modules/doc/source/modulefile.rst

  Run *string* command through shell.
 On Unix, command is passed to the ``/bin/sh`` shell whereas on Windows it is passed to ``cmd.exe``.
- **modulecmd.tcl** redirects stdout to stderr since stdout would be parsed by the evaluating shell.
+ :file:`modulecmd.tcl` redirects stdout to stderr since stdout would be parsed by the evaluating shell.
 The exit status of the executed command is returned.

 .. _uname: